-It has been 19 years since the X-Men first burst onto our cinema screens, launching a new wave of comic book adaptations, while sparking interest in cinematic versions of MARVELS characters.
-Over the course of 19 years the X-Men franchise has seen its fair share of ups and down, with spin offs, re-launches and financially induced sequels creating a mosaic of quality.
+It is 19 years since the X-Men first burst onto our cinema screens.
+Bringing with them a new appetite for comic book adaptations.
+Over the course of those 19 years the X-Men franchise has seen its fair share of success and failure.
+With spin offs, re-launches and sequels creating a mosaic of quality and creativity.

-Our story starts back in the 1970s with a young Jean Grey (Summer Fontana) travelling in the family car with her mum and dad on a lonely highway.
-Jeans unfocused yet powerful mutant abilities leading to a tragedy that is more than obvious from the outset.
-Escaping unscathed Jean is brought to the attention of Dr Xavier (McAvoy), who takes her into his care at his home for extraordinary young people.
+Our story starts in the 1970s with a young Jean Grey (Summer Fontana) travelling in the family car with her mum and dad.
+The lonely and isolated the highway the perfect place for Jean’s unfocused yet powerful mutant abilities to lead to tragedy.
+However, young Jean escapes the mangled car unscathed, her talents brought to the attention of Dr Xavier (McAvoy).
+Who duly takes her into his care at his home for extraordinary young people.

-Dark Phoenix never manages to rise above a feeling of franchise fatigue, culminating in a disappointing swan song for a set of characters who re-wrote the role of MARVEL comics on screen 19 years ago.
-The X-Men and women now deserve a long and refreshing break from our cinema screens.
+Dark Phoenix never manages to rise above an overwhelming feeling of franchise fatigue.
+Culminating in a disappointing swan song for a set of characters who set in motion a rebirth of Marvel on screen.